siduck/st/README.md

 alt  + g                Reset Zoom<br>
 alt  + s                Increase Transparency<br>
 alt  + a                Decrease Transparency <br>
+copy anything and right click on the terminal ( will paste the copied thing ) mod + shift + enter    open a new terminal with same cwd ( current working directory )

 </pre>
 you can change all of these in config.h
 <br>